 MEET THE PEOPLE FROM AROUND THE WORLD WHO WORK WITH RUBY CUP.
 THIS PORTRAIT IS ABOUT VANESSA KIVUGALE, RUBY CUP TRAINER AND AMBASSADOR IN KENYA, TEACHING PEOPLE ABOUT PERIODS AND HOW TO USE A RUBY CUP

-What would you call your role within the Ruby Cup world?
+What is your role within the Ruby Cup?

 I am a Ruby Cup Ambassador and Trainer.

 How did you first get in touch with Ruby Cup?

 I heard about Ruby Cup through a women’s group (we call it chama in Kiswahili) at my friend’s place in Kibera where I bought my first Ruby Cup.
 Later I heard they were hiring salespeople.
 That’s how I did my interview and later joined the company.

 What makes Ruby Cup special to you?

 Ruby Cup has really changed my life in terms of how I look at menstrual health.
 It’s cost-effective because it’s reusable and it can last up to ten years, so it’s also environmentally friendly.
 Since I have been working with Ruby Cup, I have travelled to different places within Africa to train young girls and women.

 Describe Ruby Cup in 3 words, please.

 Vanessa Kivugale is from Umoja (“Unity” in Kiswahili), a part of Nairobi’s lower-middle-class East Side.
 Her first contact with Ruby Cup was in Kibera, one of Africa’s largest slums, where Ruby Cup has been operating since 2012.
 She was visiting a friend there during a so-called chama (“merry-go-round”) meeting.